anomic84/US-Brewery-Finder/README.md

 ## General info

-When the user searches a US city, this app will respond with a list of breweries in that city as well as their address and phone number.
+When the user searches a US city, this app will respond with a list of breweries (from OpenBreweryDB) in that city as well as their address and phone number.
 It will also show locations on the map.

 ## User Story